Web-3-Education/Impact-Assessment/README.md

 ## Methods

+### Input
 The "input" method files are in the form of CSV data with the following fields.
 Basically, the file lists all elementary flows and the characterization factors per impact category and/or indicator in columns.
-Preferably, method developers would provide methods in this format to ecoinvent (including any other fields).
+Preferably, method developers would provide methods in this format (including any other fields).
 Indicator units need to be reported in a separate file.

 |Field	                  |Field type                    |Data type	  |Note                                 |
 |-------------------------|------------------------------|-------------|-------------------------------------|